jupyterlab/jupyterlab-desktop/user-guide.md

 ## Server Environment Variables

 When JupyterLab Server is launched, environment variables are passed from desktop application to the server process.
 These environment variables depend on how you launched the desktop app (from CLI or via OS GUI).
-Also note that your Python environment is activated during JupyterLab Server launch and that activation adds additonal environment variables and modifies the PATH environment variable for the server process.
+Also note that your Python environment is activated during JupyterLab Server launch and that activation adds additional environment variables and modifies the PATH environment variable for the server process.

 You can set additional environment variables for the JupyterLab server process by using the Server tab of the settings dialog, as shown below.